Rigvedic deities

 Rigvedic deities are deities mentioned in the sacred texts of Rigveda, the principal text of the historical Vedic religion of the Vedic period (1500–500 BCE).

 There are 1,028 hymns (sūkta) in the Rigveda.
 Most of these hymns are dedicated to specific deities.

-The most prominent deity is Indra, the sky god and also the king of the gods ruler of heaven; Surya, the Sun; Agni, the sacrificial fire and messenger of the gods; and Soma, the ritual drink dedicated to Indra also related to the Moon, are additional principal deities.
+The most prominent deity is Indra, the supreme Deity who is king of the gods and ruler of heaven; Surya, the Sun; Agni, the sacrificial fire and messenger of the gods; and Soma, the ritual drink dedicated to Indra also related to the Moon, are additional principal deities.

 Deities by prominence

 List of Rigvedic deities by a number of dedicated hymns, after Griffith.
 Some dedications are to paired deities, such as Indra-Agni, Mitra-Varuna, Soma-Rudra, here counted double.
 Visvedevas (all gods and goddesses together) have been invoked 70 times.